SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 27 February, 2026 at 23:39:44
+# Last Refreshed - 28 February, 2026 at 23:38:33
 The Latest Activity was a VirtualRide -

-<b>☁️ Zwift - Kaze Kicker in Makuri Islands</b>
+<b>☁️ spin the legs Zwift - Flat Route in Watopia</b>

-which happened on 25 February, 2026 at 17:10:09
+which happened on 28 February, 2026 at 15:12:23

-Which is 0 years, 0 months, 2 days, 6 hours and 29 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 8 hours and 26 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/17521034855
+You can see it here https://www.strava.com/activities/17554642271

 ## Number of Rides
 How many rides have I done each year?